When you are trapped in a nightmare, you might as well enjoy a swing and a kiddie-slide

 33. unknown location

-Japanese Manga Monster Land! (like it even more) -
+Japanese Manga Monster Land!
+(I like it even more) -

 36.

-Also not playground, but so cool that I just have to include it (relax on this bench after playing around - but beware, time flows differently once you sit down...) -
+Also not a playground, but so cool a structure that I just had to include it (imagine yourself relaxing on this bench after playing around - but beware, time starts to flow differently once you sit down...) -

 65. Bench at the Dali museum entrance in St.Petersburgh, Florida - photo via